Cardiosonic

 Snapshot

 Founded in October 2009, Cardiosonic operated with 11–50 employees, developing medical devices.
-The company raised $8.6 million across two funding rounds, with Shmuel Almagor as an investor.
+The company raised $8.6 million across two funding rounds, with Shmuel Almagor participating in one round.
 In April 2014, Cardiosonic received CE Mark approval for its TIVUS Ablative Catheter Device.

 Business overview

-Cardiosonic develops solutions for transluminal, high-intensity ultrasound ablation, primarily focusing on resistant hypertension.
-Its core product is the TIVUS high-intensity, directional ultrasound catheter system, designed for safe, therapeutic renal sympathetic denervation by ultrasound ablation.
-The system enables remote, localized, controlled, and repeatable thermal modulation of the renal vessel wall tissue.
-Cardiosonic operates within the Health Tech & Life Sciences sector, specifically in Medical Devices and Medical Treatment & Therapeutics, serving healthcare providers in markets such as Europe and the United States.
+Cardiosonic specializes in developing solutions for transluminal, high-intensity ultrasound ablation within the Health Tech & Life Sciences sector.
+Its core product, the TIVUS high-intensity, directional ultrasound catheter system, is designed for therapeutic renal sympathetic denervation by ultrasound ablation for resistant hypertension.
+This system enables remote, localized, controlled, and repeatable thermal modulation of the renal vessel wall tissue.
+The company serves the healthcare industry, particularly providers, with its medical devices and treatments, operating in markets such as Europe and the United States.

 Strategic signal

 In April 2014, Cardiosonic received CE Mark approval for its TIVUS Ablative Catheter Device.
-This regulatory milestone was a critical validation for the company's technology, signaling its readiness for commercialization and market entry within the European Union.
-For investors, this indicated significant progress in product development and a clear path towards revenue generation in the medical device market.
+This regulatory milestone was a critical validation for the company's core technology, signaling its readiness for commercialization and market entry in Europe.
+For investors, this indicated significant progress in product development and a clear path toward generating revenue from its innovative ultrasound ablation system.

 Log in to access full profile